fr440305/tetris/README.md

 ## Keyboard Operations

-Press W, A, S, D to control the shifting direction of the current tetrimino;
+Press A, S, D to control the shifting direction of the current tetrimino;
+W to hard-drop;
 J, K to rotate;
 L to toggle pause.